ashelkovnykov/linux/docs/managingUsers.md

 ## Deleting Users

-To properly delete a user account as a systems administrator requires a number of steps.
-However, some of the steps may be skipped depending on the particulars of the system.
+To properly delete a user account as a system administrator requires a number of steps.
+However, some steps may be skipped, depending on the particulars of the system.

 The worst-case scenario for a sysadmin is that a user account needs to be deleted because the owner is being fired for malicious behaviour.
 The user is currently logged in, and unaware that he is about to be escorted from the premises.